Staverton, Devon: Transport

 There are two stops of the South Devon Railway Trust within the village boundary: Staverton railway station and Nappers Halt.
 Staverton railway station is next to Staverton Bridge, which crosses the River Dart and was probably built around 1413.
 It is considered to be one of the best examples of medieval bridges surviving in Devon.
 "Seven obtusely pointed arches; one of the oldest Devon bridges".
+The bishop of Exeter collected alms for the building of the bridge; those who contributed were granted an indulgence of 40 days.
 The bridge's name was adopted for the folk group formed in the 1970s by Sam Richards, Tish Stubbs and Paul Wilson.